idob1212/News-Notes/news-fact-checker/README.md

 The core analysis is performed by the backend:
 1. Article content is sent from the Chrome extension to the backend.
-2. The backend utilizes the You.com Research API, accessed via a custom Langchain LLM wrapper (`YouChatLLM`).
+2. The backend uses the official LangChain You.com integration (`langchain_community.llms.you.You`) to access the You.com Research API.
-3. Langchain is used to:
+3. LangChain is used to:
     - Construct a detailed prompt for the You.com API, instructing it to analyze the article for inaccuracies, bias, or misleading statements.
-    - Request a structured JSON output from the API.
+    - Request a structured JSON output from the API with robust parsing and fallback mechanisms.
-    - Parse this JSON output into Pydantic models.
+    - Parse the response into Pydantic models with error handling for non-standard JSON formats.
 4. Identified issues (problematic text, explanation, source URLs, confidence score) are returned to the extension.
 5. The extension then highlights these issues on the web page.
 6. Caching is implemented using MongoDB to store analysis results and avoid re-processing identical articles.